Bayesian Hierarchical Invariant Prediction: Experiments and Results

 \subsubsection{Results}

-We applied BHIP on the educational attainment dataset, with some results shown in Figure \ref{fig:score} (additional figures and full inference details in Appendices \ref{appendix:figures} and \ref{inference_school}, respectively).
+We applied BHIP on the educational attainment dataset, with some results shown in Figure \ref{fig:score} (additional figures in Appendices \ref{appendix:figures}).
 While direct comparison to ICP's results is for intuition due to lack of ground truth, we hereby show how BHIP offers a richer analysis.

 BHIP identified achievement \textit{score} as a strong invariant predictor (Figure~\ref{fig:score}), with 95\% HDI outside ROPE and $\gamma=1$, aligning with ICP findings.
 Father's education (\textit{fcollege\_yes}) local parameters do not lie completely outside the ROPE in any environment but showed a positive, largely invariant effect ($\gamma=0.92$), again similar to ICP's finding for the inverse predictor.
 Notably, BHIP identified \textit{income\_low} as a negative invariant predictor ($\gamma=0.99$), an effect not detected by ICP.
 Other predictors like \textit{region\_west} and ethnicity showed more nuanced, non-invariant effects (HDIs overlapping ROPE), consistent with ICP's exclusions.
 While both methods identified \textit{score} and father's education, BHIP's hierarchical modeling provided a richer analysis of environment-specific effects and uncertainty quantification, demonstrating its flexibility.